dadaismee/vs_blog/src/blog/phd-draft/index.md

 which means that, although they both are Nash equilibria, they have diverging assumptions.
 For RiE, it means that:

-- either "animal conventions" are mathematically different from human social institutions, for they represent ESS and not CE, and hence Guala's argument from insufficiency and the very reason for introduction of rules fail (for one misinterprets ESS for CE with its rationality assumptions);
+- either "animal conventions" are mathematically different from human social institutions, for they represent ESS and not CE, and hence Guala's argument from insufficiency and the very reason for introduction of rules seems to fail (for one misinterprets ESS for CE with its rationality assumptions);
 - or "animal conventions" are themselves correlated, and there comes the need of showing *in what respect these correlations are different*.
+Only by showing it we can disambiguate the claims of RiE about CE as its backbone.

-Guala and Hindriks use the notion of *"bourgeois equilibrium"* introduced in the context of evolutionary game theory by @maynardsmith1982.
+Guala and Hindriks use the notion of *"bourgeois equilibrium"* (BE) introduced in the context of evolutionary game theory by @maynardsmith1982.
 They see the HDB game of animal territorial ownership a prototypical "animal convention".
-According to the authors, the so-called "bourgeois equilibrium" (BE) is essentially a CE, however Maynard Smith used BE to define ESS.
+According to the authors, the so-called BE is essentially a CE, however Maynard Smith used BE to define ESS.
 It creates tension, for CE and ESS are mathematically distinct: the former is "too loose" and the latter is "too strict" in terms of the stability conditions (and RiE strives to explain the stability of social institutions), and it is unclear how they can be combined.
 Hence, the issue consists of clarifying the status of BE: whether it is a CE, an ESS or something else.
 It is due to being at the core of Guala's argument for institutions as correlation of strategies rooted in evolution.
-Let us look at the Maynard Smith's notion of BE captured in the HDB game.

 <!-- Taking into account the wealth of research on the relationship between ESS and correlation in game theory [@skyrms1994; @lee-penagos2016; @kim2017; @metzger2018; @herrmann2021], the first option in resolving the tension in Guala's argument becomes insufficient.
 Hence, let us explore the second option. -->

 Guala's "Grazing game" presupposes that both tribes know that the other tribe exist over the river and they know the consequences of crossing the river as they are embedded into the game structure.
 This "consequentialist" position suggests that agents correlate their strategies not on interactional asymmetries or simple environmental cues, but on higher-order representations.
 And in spite of Guala's idea that agents use simple heuristics and conditional rules like "Graze if North", it seems like such heuristics are the result of previous more cognitively demanding reasoning and not a first-time optimization.
 The very payoff structure and the notion of both tribes' knowledge of it presupposes at least some proto-normativity, as shared knowledge of low payoff for a certain strategy signals to agents not to use it.
-We will look at this in technical detail in Chapter 3 when presenting our model of the cognitive evolution of correlation devices.

 The ambiguity over what is actually a "bourgeois equilibrium" calls for an inquiry into its origins in Maynard Smith's evolutionary game theory and subsequent comparison with Guala's account.